 Even though it’s something we do every day, modern-day living in many countries do not embrace the importance of adequate sleep.
 Our chaotic lives don’t emphasize the fact that sleep is as vital for our health as regular exercise and having a balanced diet.
 This is why we need to make a conscious effort to get between 7 to 9 hours of sleep every day.

 If you’ve experienced less than 6 hours of sleep just one night and tried to function the next day, you know the repercussions a sleepless night can have on your body.
 Chronically missing out on a good night’s rest can increase the risk of disease and negatively impact our overall wellbeing.
+This is why many believe in the power of sleep meditation for a good night’s rest.
+But first, let’s take a look at what causes sleep problems.

-But if sleep is so important, why do people face sleep problems?
+If sleep is so important, why do people face sleep problems?

 More than one-third of adults in the world get less than 7 hours of sleep in 24 hours.
 In fact, insufficient sleep is a global public health epidemic across various age groups, often unrecognized and under-reported.
 The most common reasons for one to experience sleeping problems are daily tensions, hectic schedules and outward stressors.
 However, when these issues start occurring on a regular basis, they interfere with our day-to-day lives and indicate the beginning of a sleeping disorder.